CRDN’s RAREfest20 Virtual

-A FREE interactive science, technology and arts exhibition alongside talks and films.
+A FREE interactive virtual science, technology and arts event alongside talks and films.
 For the clued-up and the curious, whatever your age

 “Heartwarming, uplifting and informative, the world’s first-ever festival on rare diseases drew huge crowds to the Guildhall over the weekend of November 30 & December 1″ – Cambridge Independent News.
 Click the link to read the article